Bartzi/see/README.md

 - `-b <batch-size>` - set the batch size used for training

+# Pretrained Models

+You can download our best performing model on the FSNS dataset and a model for our SVHN experiments [here](https://bartzi.de/research/see).

 # General Notes on Training

 This section contains information about things that happen while a network is training.